sqpat/RealDOOM/README.md

   - Exported a ton more code to reduce binary size ~30k
   - Moved E000 data into low memory area
   - Moved pagination code from C to asm

+(Jul 22, 2025)
+~~**v0.29** : Physics code to ASM~~
+  - Exported more code to reduce binary size ~18k
+  - Fixed many enemy behavior bugs
+  - Restored music driver support which had been removed in 0.28

 ### Future Roadmap: